Viraj12120/Viraj12120/README.md

-Here’s a **clean, simple GitHub profile intro** based on your content, without a GPRM footer or extra generation tags:

 # 💫 About Me

-- 🔭 Currently exploring Blender, Unity, and C# for AR/VR development.
+- 🔭 Currently exploring Blender, Unity, and C# for AR/VR development & Currently building Project99, a jewelry mobile app using React Native, Node.js, Express, and Redis.
 - 👯 Open to collaboration on full-stack projects, UI/UX design, and SaaS applications.
 - 🤝 Seeking advice on scaling backend architectures and database optimization.
 - 🌱 Learning advanced Node.js patterns, Agentic AI, Generative AI, and new frontend technologies.